chromium/chromium/docs/mojo_and_services.md

 ### Using a non-standard sandbox

-Ideally services will run inside the utility process sandbox, in which case there is nothing else to do.
+Ideally services will run inside the service process sandbox unless they need access to operating system resources.
 For services that need a custom sandbox, a new sandbox type must be defined in consultation with security-dev@chromium.org.

-To launch with a custom sandbox a specialization of `GetServiceSandboxType()` must be supplied in an appropriate `service_sandbox_type.h` such as [`//chrome/browser/service_sandbox_type.h`](https://cs.chromium.org/chromium/src/chrome/browser/service_sandbox_type.h) or [`//content/browser/service_sandbox_type.h`](https://cs.chromium.org/chromium/src/content/browser/service_sandbox_type.h)
+All services must specify their sandbox by specialization of `GetServiceSandboxType()` in an appropriate `service_sandbox_type.h` such as [`//chrome/browser/service_sandbox_type.h`](https://cs.chromium.org/chromium/src/chrome/browser/service_sandbox_type.h) or [`//content/browser/service_sandbox_type.h`](https://cs.chromium.org/chromium/src/content/browser/service_sandbox_type.h)